couchbaselabs/node-ottoman/README.md

 - `integer` - An integer number.
 - `boolean` - A boolean value.
 - `Date` - A date value.
-- `Mixed` - Any valid ottoman type, both models and built-in types.
+- `Mixed` - Any valid Ottoman type, both models and built-in types.

 These simple types can have default values specified or default value generators:
 ```javascript